XiaoboMa1/Radix-Trie-Dictionary/README.md

 # Radix Trie Dictionary with Path Compression

 ## Overview
 This project implements a highly efficient Radix Trie with path compression, designed to store and query large dictionaries.
-The data structure utilizes advanced memory management strategies—including a custom node pool and a large label pool—to reduce memory fragmentation and support over one million words with minimal overhead.
+The data structure utilizes advanced memory management strategies—including a custom node pool and a large label pool—to reduce memory fragmentation and support millions of words with minimal overhead.
+It is ideal for high-concurrency and high-performance architectures.

 ## Data Structures & Algorithms
 - **Radix Trie with Path Compression**: Each edge in the trie stores a string rather than a single character, significantly reducing the total number of nodes.